-5 More things you NEED to know about debt negotiations and settlements.
+5 More tips about debt negotiations and settlements

 Too often, our “bad” debt spirals out of control, especially with credit cards and other forms of revolving debt reaching $25,000, $40,000, or even $75,000 with no way to pay them off.
 At that point, the minimum payments alone become a burden every month, and it would take decades to pay off at a ludicrous total cost.
 In fact, a record number of Americans have little or no savings, haven’t planned for retirement, and are living on a tightrope paycheck-to-paycheck, in large part because of their debt.